 - 1. Memorandum and Articles of Association of our Company, as amended to date. - 2.
 Original Certificate of Incorporation dated February 10, 1993, issued by Registrar of Companies, Mumbai. - 3.
 Revised Certificate of Incorporation dated September 26, 2018 on change of name from "Chokhani Securities Limited" to "U GRO Capital Limited". - 4.
 The revised Certificate of Registration No. number 13.00325 dated October 26, 2018 issued by RBI under Section 45-IA of the RBI Act upon change of name of the Company. - 5.
 Copy of Shareholders Resolution passed at the Annual General Meeting held on September 01, 2021 approving the overall borrowing limits of the Board of Directors of our Company. - 6.
-Copy of the Resolution passed by the Investment and Borrowing Committee dated February 28, 2022 for approving the Issue Size. - 7.
-Copy of the resolution passed by the Investment and Borrowing Committee through circulation on March 17, 2022 approving the Draft Prospectus. - 8.
-Copy of the resolution passed by the Investment and Borrowing Committee at its meeting held on [●] approving the Prospectus. - 9.
-Letter dated March 04, 2022, by Acuite Ratings and Research Limited assigning a rating of "ACUITE A+ (read as ACUITE A Plus) (Outlook: Stable)" for the Issue with rating rationale. - 10.
-Consents of the Directors, Chief Financial Officer, Company Secretary and Compliance Officer, Lead Managers, Legal Advisor to the Issue, Credit Rating Agency, Bankers to our Company, Registrar to the Issue and the Debenture Trustee for the NCDs, Public Issue Account Bank, Refund Bank and Sponsor Bank and the Lead Brokers to include their names in this Draft Prospectus, in their respective capacities.
+Copy of the Resolution passed by the Investment and Borrowing Committee dated February 28, 2022 for approving the Issue Size. - Copy of the resolution passed by the Investment and Borrowing Committee through circulation on March 17, 2022 approving the Draft Prospectus. - 8.
+Copy of the resolution passed by the Investment and Borrowing Committee through circulation on March 30, 2022 approving this Prospectus. - 9.
+Letter dated March 04, 2022, by Acuite Ratings and Research Limited assigning a rating of "ACUITE A+ (read as ACUITE A Plus) (Outlook: Stable)" for the Issue with rating rationale. - Letter dated March 24, 2022, by Acuite Ratings and Research Limited, revalidating the credit rating for the Issue.

-- 11. The consent of the Statutory Auditors, namely M/s.
-MSKA & Associates, Chartered Accountants dated March 17, 2022, for inclusion of their names as the Statutory Auditors and experts in respect of the Reformatted Financial Information dated October 14, 2021, included in this Draft Prospectus.
-The consent of the Statutory Auditors has not been withdrawn as on the date of this Draft Prospectus. - 12.
-The Statement of Tax Benefits issued by M/s Shubham Kaushik & Co., Chartered Accountants dated March 01, 2022. - 13.
-Annual Reports of our Company for the last three financial years ended March 31, 2021, 2020 and 2019. - 14.
-Reformatted Financial Information of our Company for the year ending March 31, 2021, 2020 and 2019 - 15.
-The limited review report dated February 08, 2022 in relation to the nine months period ended December 31, 2021 on the Unaudited Financial Information of our Company. - 16.
-In-principle listing approval from NSE by its letter no. [•] dated [•]. - 17.
-In-principle listing approval from BSE by its letter no. [•] dated [•]. - 18.
-Due Diligence Certificate dated March 17, 2022 from Debenture Trustee to the Issue. - 19.
-Due Diligence Certificate dated [•] filed by the Lead Managers with SEBI.
+- 11. Consents of the Directors, Chief Financial Officer, Company Secretary and Compliance Officer, Lead Managers, Legal Advisor to the Issue, Credit Rating Agency, Bankers to our Company, Registrar to the Issue and the Debenture Trustee for the NCDs, Public Issue Account Bank, Refund Bank and Sponsor Bank and the Lead Brokers to include their names in this Prospectus, in their respective capacities. - 12.
+The consent of the Statutory Auditors, namely M/s.
+MSKA & Associates, Chartered Accountants dated March 17, 2022, for inclusion of their names as the Statutory Auditors and experts in respect of the Reformatted Financial Information dated October 14, 2021, included in this Prospectus.
+The consent of the Statutory Auditors has not been withdrawn as on the date of this Prospectus. - 13.
+The Statement of Tax Benefits issued by M/s Shubham Kaushik & Co., Chartered Accountants dated March 01, 2022. - 14.
+Annual Reports of our Company for the last three financial years ended March 31, 2021, 2020 and 2019. - 15.
+Reformatted Financial Information of our Company for the year ending March 31, 2021, 2020 and 2019 - 16.
+The limited review report dated February 08, 2022 in relation to the nine months period ended December 31, 2021 on the Unaudited Financial Information of our Company. - 17.
+In-principle listing approval from NSE by its letter no. NSE/LIST/C/2022/0247 dated March 25, 2022. - 18.
+In-principle listing approval from BSE by its letter no. DCS/BM/PI-BOND/028/21-22 dated March 25, 2022. - 19.
+Due Diligence Certificate dated March 17, 2022 from Debenture Trustee to the Issue. - 20.
+Due Diligence Certificate dated March 30, 2022 filed by the Lead Managers with SEBI.

-Any of the contracts or documents mentioned in this Draft Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by the other parties, without reference to the applicants, subject to compliance of the provisions contained in the provisions of the Companies Act, 2013 and other relevant statutes.
+Any of the contracts or documents mentioned in this Prospectus may be amended or modified at any time if so required in the interest of our Company or if required by the other parties, without reference to the applicants, subject to compliance of the provisions contained in the provisions of the Companies Act, 2013 and other relevant statutes.